 Kimberly began working with Fulton County Schools as a paraprofessional.
 During her seven years as a paraprofessional, she was awarded Fulton County Schools’ Support Professional of the Year, graduated with honors, and earned her Bachelor’s degree in Early Childhood Education from Brenau University.

 In 2008, Kimberly earned her Educational Specialist degree from Lincoln Memorial University in Administration and Supervision with Leadership Certification.
-She has served in numerous leadership roles and continues to hone her skills and grow as a leader.
-Kimberly has served as Grade Level Chairperson, Coordinator of Extended Learning programs, and she is also Practitioner Faculty at University of Phoenix Online.
-At the University of Phoenix, she teaches aspiring teachers “Foundations of Education” and Master’s level students “Models, Theories and Instructional Strategies”.
+Kimberly has served as Grade Level Chairperson, Coordinator of Extended Learning programs, and she is also Practitioner Faculty at the University of Phoenix Online.

 As the Academic Coordinator, Kimberly is responsible for the instructional program.
-In addition, she provides guidance to teachers to ensure that the learning environment and instruction are effective and that each child is receiving the academic support they need to learn today for a brighter future.
-It is Kimberly’s mission to provide support, build self-confidence, share her knowledge, and make a greater difference in the lives of staff and students.
+Also, she guides teachers to ensure that the learning environment and instruction are effective and that each child is receiving the academic support they need to learn today for a brighter future.

 Kyon Postell is a Behavioral Health Counselor for Atlanta Public Schools and has been counseling young students for three years.
 Prior to entering the Behavioral Health field, she was a paraprofessional at Heards Ferry Elementary for four years; she was a nominee for Paraprofessional of the Year in 2007.
 She graduated from Georgia State University with a Bachelor’s degree in African American Studies and a minor in Education.
 She decided to further her education at University of Phoenix, where she received a Master’s degree in Early Childhood Education.